palabhi017/DeskTime-Clome/readme.md

  --Back-end----> Heroku </br>

 # Features
---User-specific
+--User-specific <br/>
---Email and Password Validation in the Signup form using Regex.
+--Email and Password Validation in the Signup form using Regex  <br/>
---Dashboard to track your total Productive and Unproductive time.
+--Dashboard to track your total Productive and Unproductive time  <br/>
---Web Timer to track your time on a particular task.
+--Web Timer to track your time on a particular task  <br/>
---Reusable components
+--Reusable components  <br/>
---Expandable and Shirnkable side Navbar.
+--Expandable and Shirnkable side Navbar  <br/>
---Filter Projects by name and date.
+--Filter Projects by name and date  <br/>

 # Deployed Link
 <a href="https://time-always.netlify.app/">Demo</a>